coq-community/graph-theory/README.md

 [doi-link]: https://doi.org/10.1007/s10817-020-09543-2

-A library of formalized graph theory results, including various standard results from the literature (e.g., Menger’s Theorem, Hall’s Marriage Theorem, and the excluded minor characterization of treewidth-two graphs) as well as some more recent results arising from the study of relation algebra within the ERC CoVeCe project (e.g., soundness and completeness of an axiomatization of graph isomorphism).
+A library of formalized graph theory results, including various standard results from the literature (e.g., Menger's Theorem, Hall's Marriage Theorem, the excluded minor characterization of treewidth-two graphs, and Wagner's Theorem) as well as some more recent results arising from the study of relation algebra within the ERC CoVeCe project (e.g., soundness and completeness of an axiomatization of graph isomorphism).

 ## Meta